-If you’re like me, you have scrolled through your Instagram feed searching your gun’s hashtag looking for cool aftermarket triggers, sights, slides and custom paint jobs.
-But I’ll admit, I’ve always been cautious on doing the latter with my gun.
+If you’re like me, you have scrolled through your Instagram feed searching your gun’s hashtag looking for cool aftermarket triggers, sights, slides and custom painted guns.
+But I’ll admit, I’ve always been cautious on doing the latter with my pistol.

 Don’t get me wrong.
 I’ve seen some very cool custom guns, and I always like everyone else’s painted guns.
 However, I’ve always feared I would hate it once I did it to my gun.
 Having Cerakote put on your gun isn’t completely permanent, but it might as well be since it can be quite tough to remove.